env0/env0-client-integrations/node/README.md

 - Alias: `-p`

 ### Blueprint ID
-> The Blueprint ID you would like to deploy with (Required for new environments)
+> The Blueprint ID you wish to deploy with (Required for new environments)
 - Usage: `--blueprintId`
 - Alias: `-b`

 ### Environment Name
-> The environment name you would like to create, or deploy to an existing one (Required for existing environments)
+> The environment name you wish to create, or deploy to an existing one (Required for existing environments)
 - Usage: `--environmentName`
 - Alias: `-e`

+### Environment ID
+> The environment id you wish to re-deploy.
+If both the environment name and ID are specified, the environment ID will take precedence
+- Usage: `--environmentId`
+- Alias: N/A

 ### Workspace Name
 > (Optional) - A name for Terraform Workspace created for your new environment.
 This cannot be changed after an environment was created